1. Collegiate: Open to students of a 4-year university or college.

 5. Lightweights: Open to male rowers not over 165 pounds and female rowers not over 135 pounds.
-On boats with multiple rowers, each rower must meet the weight requirement since there will be no averaging of weights.
-Weigh-in is held at the Upper Boathouse on the day of the event.
+On boats with multiple rowers, each rower must meet the weight requirement as weights will not be averaged.
+Weigh-in is held at the Registration Room on the day of the event.
 It begins when registration opens and must be completed by the close of registration.
 Check the regatta schedule for the exact times.

 6. Masters: Each competitor must be at least 22 years of age AND the average age of each boat MUST be over 30.
 Age is calculated using the US Rowing rules.
 Coxswains are excluded from age restrictions and calculations.
 Events are based on ten-year increments (30+, 40+, 50+, 60+, 70+, 80+) and may be adjusted according to the number of entries.
 Age categories 50+ and above will be handicapped.
 If an event is undersubscribed, it will be held with the closest age group BUT will receive separate medals for that age group.

-7. Junior or Youth Events: Each competitor must be less than 19 years of age at the end of the year in which the regatta is being held.
+7. Junior or Youth Events: Each competitor must be younger than 19 years of age at the end of the year in which the regatta is being held.
 No college students may participate.

 - Men’s and Women’s Junior 4+’s and 8+’s will be limited to 30 boats per event.
 Organizations may not enter more than three boats per each event.